omnetpp/docs.omnetpp.org/tictoc/index.md

 network.
 It is called as a local or inner type.
 You can use simple modules as inner types too, if you wish.

-@note We have created the channel by specializing the built-in DelayChannel.
+@note We have created the channel by specializing the built-in `DelayChannel`.
 (built-in channels can be found inside the `ned` package.
 Thats why we used the full type name `ned.DelayChannel`) after the `extends` keyword.